Healthy Choices Coordinator - Diabetes

 - Attend meetings in Ontario as needed/determined.

-- Post-Secondary education in a health promotion related field and/or minimum of 2 years’ experience in providing programs and services in an Indigenous setting
+- Post-Secondary education in a Health promotion related field and/or minimum of 2 yrs experience in providing programs and services in an Indigenous setting

-- Relevant background in Métis focused and broader Indigenous social programs, health promotion, and recreation
+- Relevant background in Métis focused and broader Indigenous health promotion, recreation and social programs

 - Knowledge of Métis focused and broader Indigenous programs and services